 That’s where the delightfully unique Doon Fort – a Western Stone Fort with a heap of lush green grass at the centre of a lake – comes in.

-You’ll find Doon Fort finely plonked on an island in the centre of Loughadoon, not far from the little coastal villages of Narin and Portnoo (the beach here is one of the best in the land!).
+You’ll find Doon Fort finely plonked on an island in the centre of Loughadoon, not far from the little coastal villages of Narin and Portnoo (two of my favourite beaches in Donegal).

 Although many only publications debate the date of when Doon Fort was constructed, the exact date remains unknown.
 It’s widely accepted, however, that it dates back as far as the late Iron Age.